WorkCover for Contractors and Sub-Contractors

 If you are a contractor, your workplace is not likely to be required to take out workers’ compensation insurance for you.

 These are general guidelines and there will always be situations that are uncertain.
-If you've suffered a workplace injury and would like to know if you have the right to claim, get in touch with our expert personal injury lawyers based in Brisbane, Gold Coast, and Sunshine Coast.
+If you've suffered a workplace injury and would like to know if you have the right to claim, get in touch with our expert personal injury lawyers based in Smith Lawyers.
+We offer risk-free assistance across the entire state, including Brisbane, Gold Coast, Sunshine Coast, Logan, Ipswich, and regional cities like Cairns, Toowoomba, Townsville, Rockhampton, Bundaberg, and Mackay.

 Last updated: